jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 3. Init new Github repo inside of the new project

-4. Create two more pages inside a `pages` folder
+4. Create a page.js file inside a `article` folder and then inside of a `[slug]` folder.

-- Article Listing Page
-- Article Page
 - Optional - clean out files you are not going to use

-5. Create components for injesting JSON data and common components in a `components` folder
+5. Create a folder for putting JSON data file into

-6. Loop over JSON data to show article previews
+6. Import and loop over JSON data to show article previews

 7. Display full article on article page accessible by a route (for example, 'article-one' is available at '/article/article-one')